DorcasKomane/interactive-rating-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Sass in 2 hours - by freeCodeCamp](https://www.youtube.com/watch?v=_a5j7KoflTs&t=6243s) - This tutorial got me started with Sass.
+It provided enough information for me to use Sass for the first time.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Radio button without the dot](https://codepen.io/jacobberglund/pen/mdPEza) - This codepen helped me style the radio buttons for ratings, and use them without the circle/dot.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [How to get value of selected radio button using JavaScript](https://www.geeksforgeeks.org/how-to-get-value-of-selected-radio-button-using-javascript/) - This codepen helped me style the radio buttons for ratings, and use them without the circle/dot.

 ## Author